jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 The `AndSpecification` will iterate both.
 If either of them returns `false`, then it will return `false`.
 If both return `true`, then it will return `true`.

-These three Boolean composite `Specification`s give us almost infinite possibilities in constructing a `Specification` without having to add new code, with the exception of new leaf `Specification`s should they be needed for other attributes.
+These three Boolean composite `Specification`s give us almost infinite possibilities in constructing a `Specification` without having to add new code except when a new `Specification` leaf class is needed for a new other attribute.

 ### Specification Example via Showtunes
 Here’s the composite `Specification` for the Matchmaker as mentioned in the example above: